Reikoni/nice_terminal/README.md

 **Current version**: Beta

 **Nice Terminal** is an open source terminal written in Python without the use of extra libraries.
-This termtnal makes it easy to write command descriptions and their functionality right in Python!
+This terminal makes it easy to write command descriptions and their functionality right in Python!
 Nice Terminal currently works only on OS Linux.

 ## Installation and launch